Electricity

 you'd use the same amount of energy burning a 2000 watt toaster for 0.5 hours or a 100-watt lamp for 10 hours.
 See how it works?

-Electricity meters (like the one above from my house) show the total
+Electricity meters (like the one shown in the photo above, from my house) show the total

 number of kilowatt hours of electricity you've used.